This post may contain affiliate links. You can view our affiliate disclosure here.

 - a built-in alignment aid that helps you line up putts and gives you feedback on your roll

 Another one of the best golf ball brands out there today is Wilson.
-Their Duo Soft+ golf ball is buttery soft and an excellent option for high handicappers that want more distance, accuracy and consistency.
+Their Duo Soft+ golf ball, which has plenty of social proof to back it up, is buttery soft and an excellent option for high handicappers that want more distance, accuracy and consistency.

 This ball has a low compression rating of 35, making it easy for slower swing speeds to compress at impact.
 At the same time, the Surlyn cover helps to add durability and reduce spin, and the 302 dimple pattern helps improve launch.

 The 2-piece construction of the Duo Soft+ includes a proprietary VelocitiCOR which works to maximize energy transfer to the ball.